 From deciding if grad school is right for you to applications and deadline help, we have the resources you need.

-We are home to top-ranked departments that collaborate within the nation’s number one public university.
 In a university with 102 top-ranked programs, including business and medical programs, our graduate students collaborate with researchers across disciplines.
 The only thing missing is you.
-Apply and join us.
+Apply to Michigan Engineering and join us.